Mature Masculine

 Judge Declarations

-- If they can't handle honesty, too bad.
+• If they can't handle honesty, that's their problem.

 The Judge's Imbalance

-The Judge is off balance.
-He uses truth as a weapon rather than a healing force.
+The Judge uses truth as a weapon rather than a healing force.
 He cannot tolerate ambiguity, nuance, or the messiness of human imperfection.
 Everything must be categorized as right or wrong, guilty or innocent.

 Harshness: Delivers truth without regard for impact.